-- 1. Introduction: Where noted in Article VIII, violation of the Policies or Guidelines below may result in Charges from the Office of Student Conduct. - 2.
+- 1. Introduction: As noted in the Policies or Guidelines below, or elsewhere in this Handbook, violation of the Policies or Guidelines below may result in Charges from the Office of Student Conduct. - 2.
 Definitions: All capitalized words in Article IX have the same definition as that which is set forth in Section 2 of Article XIII. - 3.
 Academic Integrity: The University's policy regarding academic integrity can be found in the Undergraduate and Graduate Catalogs and in applicable program policies.
 Academic integrity violations are addressed in accordance with the procedure set forth in these policies. - 4.
 Address & Contact Information: All students are responsible for maintaining current and accurate addresses, telephone numbers and emergency contact information at all times.